juriad/advent2023/README.md

 - Dafny - does not have I/O library yet
 - Pict - cannot compile, prebuild has old dependencies on libc
 - Whiley - has no way to process input yet
+- Pure - requires different version of LLVM which fails to compile
+- Joy - does not compile, almost no documentation
+- Misty - no I/O yet